anonaddy/anonaddy/README.md

 # Anonymous Email Forwarding

-This is the source code for [app.anonaddy.com](https://app.anonaddy.com).
+This is the source code for self-hosting AnonAddy.

 ## FAQ